 Within a liberal arts framework, the purpose of the Elementary Education program is to prepare students with the content knowledge, theoretical background, and practical experience necessary for success as classroom teachers.

-This program is designed for Criminal Justice students who have an interest in law school or a law-related career.
-Courses will introduce students to a variety of practice areas while honing the same skills and knowledge as the Bachelor of Arts in Criminal Justice but with an emphasis on the discipline and practice of developing and adjudicating law.
+This program is designed for Criminal Justice students who have an interest in pursuing a career as a forensics investigator.
+Courses will introduce students to a variety of practice areas while honing the same skills and knowledge as the Bachelor of Science in Criminal Justice but with an emphasis on the discipline and practice of applying basic principles of forensics science.

 This broad major intends to orient you to psychology as a whole.
 Students will learn about the science of mind and behavior, individual and group behavior, the physical and environmental bases of behavior, and the analysis and treatment of behavior problems and disorders.
 This major relies heavily on exploring various theories while looking at new research and techniques.